better-internet/radworks-grants/docs/grants_proposal_discussion.md

 The purpose of this entire exercise comes down to three main goals.

 First and foremost is **progressive decentralization**.
 Radicle is meant to enable the decentralization of governance and contributions to FOSS.
-So Radicle itself should be self-governed, self-funded, and self-built for and by the Radicle community.
+So Radicle itself should be self-governed, self-funded, and self-built for and by the Radworks community.
 This also aligns with the third high-level objective of the Radicle Foundation,

 Second is that the **team growth** of contributors will mean **product growth**.
 There is a natural limit to what the Core Dev Team can develop, so new contributors will mean more attention to more features, an improved experience for users, and more innovation.
 The Radworks Grants Program won't just be a space for peripheral tasks.
 It will also be a part of Radicle's own recruiting pipeline to bring on new core members.